UZBEKISTAN

 Samarkand, Bukhara and Khiva impress visitors with fabulous mosques, madrassas and mausoleums.
 Other sites include the fast-disappearing Aral Sea, the fortresses of remote Karakalpakstan, and the boom town capital of Tashkent.

-Despite being a harshly governed police state, Uzbeks are extremely friendly where hospitality is an essential element of daily life.
+Despite being a harshly governed police state, Uzbeks are extremely friendly and hospitality is an essential element of daily life.
 Karimov died in September 2016 – the obituary on TV mentioned the repressive police state, forced labour in the cotton fields and the massacre in 2005.
 The West was criticized for being shamefully neglectful in not criticizing Karimov and his regime.

 SAMARKAND (pop 597,000, elev 710m)